hmeir/openshift-virtualization-tests/README.md

 ## Upgrade tests

-Upgrade test automation allows us to run just ocp/cnv upgrade or upgrade along with pre and post upgrade validation of various components.
+Current upgrade test automation allows us to run just the ocp/cnv/eus upgrade. <br />
+As default, the upgrade will run with pre and post upgrade validation of various components.

 Note:
 1. Before running upgrade tests, please check "Cluster requirements" section to see minimum requirements in terms of cluster size.